How to Increase Handwriting Speed Through Occupational Therapy

 Write Letter Formation Exercises for Better Handwriting

-Handwriting Practice Routines for Speed Improvement
+Handwriting Practise Routines for Speed Improvement

 • Accuracy Drills: Focus on forming letters correctly using worksheets and guided tracing.
 Correct position and movement are essential for building muscle memory and speed.